- One-time auditBaseline your AI citation share$1,500 – $5,000

 - AI-specific content velocity

-- Weekly citation-share reporting
+- Citation-share reporting

 - Multi-brand scope unless defined